-Across the 15 years since, the band have resurfaced and departed again and again, headlining numerous summer festival bills (Download 2020’s scheduled appearance having been pushed to 2021) and leaking out whisperings of possible new material that never seems to materialise.
+Across the years since, the band have resurfaced and departed again and again.
 Vocalist Serj Tankian’s solo work and contributions alongside Tom Morello on Axis Of Justice, bassist Shavo Odadjian’s AcHoZeN, and guitarist Daron Malakian’s stunning Scars On Broadway (sometimes featuring drummer John Dolmayan) have shown flashes of brilliance, but the old chemistry has never fully been rekindled.

-Hope endures, but while we’re holding out for that new material to change the game all over again, here’s our definitive Top 20 to keep everyone busy arguing in the meantime…
+Hope endures, but while we’re holding out for that new album to change the game all over again, here’s our definitive Top 20 to keep everyone busy arguing in the meantime…

 The second single from fourth album Mezmerize is, at first, a typically impenetrable composition, full of ‘ghosts’, ‘sweet berries ready for two’ and a swirling chorus of la la las… Dig in a little, though, and its reckoning on the possibility of an afterlife – and how people use religion to come to grips with that sweet hereafter – is actually one of their most profound.
 That time-signature jumping musicality – switching from whispered acoustic to crashing electric – was some of the most thrillingly dynamic of SOAD's later output.